Mean Sac Diameter Calculator

 There are usually 3 steps to confirming a pregnancy:

 - Home pregnancy test - Depending on the test, two vertical lines mean pregnant, a "plus" sign means pregnant, "pregnant" means pregnant (this one is kind of obvious), and so on.
 Read the instructions that come with your test if you are unsure.
+Also, you may use our pregnancy test calculator to see when it's the best time to use it.

 - Blood test - This test measures the amount of human chorionic gonadotropin (hCG) present in the blood.
 This is a hormone that is produced by the placenta during pregnancy.